UTexas

 Curriculum

 The student must take all courses applied to degree requirements on the letter-grade basis.
-Students must earn a grade of at least C- in each course, except for those listed as Remaining Core Curriculum courses, including flags.
+Students must earn a grade of at least C- in each course, except for those listed as Remaining Core Curriculum courses.
 Students must also maintain grade point averages of at least 2.00 in the major area of study and in required technical courses as described in Academic Standards, and a cumulative University grade point average of at least 2.00 as described in the General Information Catalog.

 Courses used to fulfill technical and nontechnical elective requirements must be approved by the petroleum and geosystems engineering undergraduate advisor before the student enrolls in them.